 In just five steps, you could make free calls to the US and Canada with nothing but a WiFi connection.
 But that’s not the only reason callers in the Philippines love working with OpenPhone:

-- It’s just $10 per month per user to get started on the Standard plan, with unlimited access to phone calls, texts, and MMS to the US and Canada
+- It’s just $15 per month per user to get started on the Starter plan, with free access to phone calls, texts, and MMS to the US and Canada

 - You can make international calls to hundreds of other countries, and see exactly how much it will cost beforehand by browsing through our calling rates